Dolsot Bibimbap | Stone Bowl Bibimbap

 Is this recipe authentic?

-No. Since I’m not Korean, I don’t use some of the beloved staples they do, such as kimchi or radish salad or Korean bean sprouts, to name a few.
-I will sometimes have a side of kimchi but not usually.
+No. Since I’m not Korean, I don’t use some of the beloved staples they do, such as kimchi, radish salad, or Korean bean sprouts, to name a few.

 When I first started to make BBB, I tried to get it as authentic as I could.
 I bought the bowls, I’d julienne the vegetables and cook them separately to keep the colors segregated.